 -over 12 weeks of age, vaccinated for rabies but cannot meet the 21 day wait requirement

-- are permitted to enter Serbia from another EU Member State with a signed statement that your pet remained at the same location since birth, and was not in contact with wild animals which could have been exposed to infection or it is moving together with and depending on its mother.
-Your puppy, kitten or ferret must be accompanied by an EU Pet Passport and microchipped.
+- are permitted to enter Serbia with a signed statement that your puppy or kitten remained at the same location since birth, and was not in contact with wild animals which could have been exposed to infection from birth or it is accompanied by its mother with proof of rabies vaccination according to regulations prior to giving birth.
+Your puppy, kitten or ferret must be microchipped and accompanied by an EU Pet Passport or health certificate.

 - are permitted to enter Serbia from a country considered by the OIE to be rabies-free with a health certificate.